hongfeiyang/COMP9032-AVR-Assembly/project/report.md

 1. A map of the terrain is stored into program memory via software
 2. Upon simulation start, the software triggers the LCD to display a message stored in program memory, prompting the user to input an accident location.
-Subsequent inputs to the keypad are detected and the software displays them onto the LCD
+Subsequent inputs to the keypad are detected and the software displays them onto the LCD.
 3. The software checks whether the inputted accident location is valid, and if valid the software triggers the LED bar to flash three times and the simulation begins.
 If not valid, the software triggers